 Miyamoto Musashi was born in Japan around 1584 and died in June 1645.
 As well as Miyamoto Musashi, he was also known as Shinmen Takezo, Miyamoto Bennosuke and Niten Doraku.
 The legendary swordsman was renowned for his outstanding samurai skills and boasted an unblemished duelling record, winning all of his 60 contests.
 His nearest rival, Ito Ittosai, trailed by 27 contests.
-An incredible feat for an incredible man.
+An incredible feat by an incredible man.

 Musashi, as he was commonly known, founded and developed the Niten-Ryu style of swordsmanship.
-It’s a technique that involves the use of two swords rather than one, at the same time – a master feat of multitasking.
+It’s a technique that involves the use of two swords rather than one at the same time – a master feat of multitasking.
 Musashi’s style of swordsmanship is still studied, practised and used today.

 The release was titled The Book of Five Rings, extensively covering expert swordsmanship.
-The chapters include;
+The chapters include:

 This section acts as an introduction.
 It discusses the strategy taught by Musashi along with swordsmanship.

-In this chapter basic techniques and fundamental principles are discussed.
+In this chapter, basic techniques and fundamental principles are discussed.
 Musashi’s style, Ni-ten Ichi-Ryu, is described.

 This chapter is the shortest of the five and is a sort of epilogue.
 Musashi discusses his thoughts on the correct mindset.

 The book is not only used by martial artists but by others who find the messages contained applicable in their own life.
 The teaching of mindset and mental ability, as well as understanding others, can be applied to almost anyone.
-Unsurprisingly, there have been numerous translations, revisions and updates of The Book of Five Rings over the years.
+Unsurprisingly, there have been numerous translations, revisions, and updates of The Book of Five Rings over the years.

 At the age of 13, Musashi had his first successful duel.
 He left his village a few years after his success to travel, engaging in more duels along the way.
-When war broke out in 1600 and Musashi took part in numerous battles alongside The Toyotomi clan during the conflict.
+When war broke out in 1600, Musashi took part in numerous battles alongside The Toyotomi clan during the conflict.
 His experience and raw talent was vital and saved his life.

 Musashi, aged around 20, then began duelling against the Yoshioka School.
 Musashi challenged the master of the school, Yoshioka Seijuro, to a duel.
 A single blow by Musashi to his counterpart’s left shoulder, saw Musashi emerge victoriously.
 Seijuro’s brother and the newly appointed head of the school wanted to avenge his brother’s defeat.
 Musashi once again was the victor after disarming his opponent.